 About Scott Gurvey

 Gurvey was also the broadcast’s technology expert and was uniquely positioned to cover the rise of the tech sector and the disruptive impact of the Internet across all segments of society.
-Much of his reporting was directed to the general audience, an audience not served by traditional media.
-Coinciding with the rise of self-directed retirement accounts and the proliferation of investing choices for individuals these reports helped establish the “personal finance” category of financial reporting.
+Much of his reporting was directed at a general business and investing audience, an audience not served by traditional media.
+Coinciding with the rise of self-directed retirement accounts and the proliferation of investing choices for individuals, these reports helped establish the “personal finance” category of financial reporting.

 Gurvey’s “On-the-Record” interviews introduced scores of the world’s top business leaders and policy makers to the investing public.
 He frequently identified up-and-coming companies and their products and services at an early stage.

+In his role as Bureau Chief, Gurvey managed what was public television’s only New York Newsroom for more than 25 years.
 Gurvey also helped lead NBR into the online age, assisting in the development of an online presence.
 His personal blog, “Public Offerings”, was a regular feature of the pbs.org web site.
+NBR’s 34 year run on public television ended in 2013.